wilsonzlin/ooml/README.md

 ## Why use ooml

 ### Easy setup
 To use ooml, drop in the JS library... and you're done.
 There's no environment to set up, build systems to use, or dependencies to manage.
 Get all of the benefits of an advanced framework with none of the baggage.
+Also, being so independent, it has no opinions or limitations on the tools and environments you use, so you can reuse most existing common toolchains, or make your own perfect one.

 ### Incredibly simple
 Pre-requisites for learning ooml: JSON, and basic object orientation.
 That's it.
 There's no special language to learn, overly weird syntax to cover, or even a strong opinion to understand.
-Unlike most other frameworks, you can start creating scalable, super large apps with immediate knowledge picked up quickly, and learn the more advanced 10% when you need to.
+Unlike most other frameworks, you can start creating scalable, super-large apps with knowledge picked up quickly, and learn the more advanced 20% when you need to.

-### Very efficient
+### Very fast
 ooml has no virtual DOM, because it is already the most efficient it can be.
 The performance of your app is directly proportional to your code.
-There's no hidden performance costs or traps to be avoided. ooml's DOM abstraction is simple, so it's very easy to understand, and it's performance linearly scales with its use.
-All of this comes in a tiny 11 KB gzipped [ooml.js](https://wilsonl.in/ooml.js) file.
+There are no hidden performance costs or traps to be avoided. ooml's DOM abstraction is simple, so it's very easy to understand, and it's performance linearly scales with its use.
+All of this comes in a tiny 11 KB gzipped CDN-delivered [ooml.js](https://wilsonl.in/ooml.js) file.

 ### Have it your way
 Want to use a global store? ooml's got you covered.
 Prefer to use events instead?
 No problem.
+Pub/sub message brokering?
+You got it.
 Take advantage of abstract classes, type checking, inheritance, constructors, advanced methods syntax, getters, setters and change listeners, mutation observers, serialisers and unserialisers, and so much more, to create your perfect app or library, your way.

 ### So much more
+Don't mistake ooml's simplicity for lack of features.
 Check out [ooml's guides](https://wilsonl.in/docs/ooml) to see the all the neat stuff about ooml.

 ## Learn ooml in 10 minutes

 Let's create a to-do list app.
-No long instructions, just observe the single HTML file needed ([view it live](https://wilsonl.in/ooml/examples/to-do-list-1.html)):
+No long instructions, just quickly scan through the single and only HTML file needed ([view it live](https://wilsonl.in/ooml/examples/to-do-list-1.html)):

 ```html
 <!DOCTYPE html>